hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

   Any function has access to the global variables, as well as the function arguments specified directly wrt it.
 It doesnt have access to function arguments specified wrt any of its parent callers.

+  One can define local variables within a function.
+When ever a variable is used, 1st it is checked wrt the current function's local variables list, only if not found, it will be checked for in global variables list.

   One needs to end the func body with a ret instruction